xarray-contrib/xdggs/design_doc.md

 `xdggs` should try to follow standards and/or conventions defined for DGGS (see below).
 However, we may need to depart from them for practical reasons (e.g., common practices in popular DGGS libraries that do not fit well with the proposed standards).
 Strict adherence to a standard is welcome but shouldn't be enforced by all means.

-`xddgs` should also try to support applications in both GIS and Earth-System communities, which may each use DGGS in slightly different ways (see examples below).
+`xdggs` should also try to support applications in both GIS and Earth-System communities, which may each use DGGS in slightly different ways (see examples below).

-When possible, `xddgs` operations should scale to fine resolutions (millions of cells) leveraging Xarray interoperability with Dask.
+When possible, `xdggs` operations should scale to fine resolutions (millions of cells) leveraging Xarray interoperability with Dask.
 This might not be always possible, though.
 Some operations (spatial indexing) may be hard to support at scale and it shouldn't be a high development priority.

 ## Non-Gloals

 `xdggs` should focus on providing the core DGGS functionality and operations that are listed above.
 Higher-level operations that can be implemented by combining together those core operations are out-of-scope and should be implemented in downstream libraries.
 Likewise, there may be many ways of resampling a grid to a DGGS ; `xdggs` should support the most common methods but not try to support _all of them_.

-`xddgs` should try not re-inventing the wheel and delegate to Xarray API when possible.
+`xdggs` should try not re-inventing the wheel and delegate to Xarray API when possible.

 `xdggs` does not implement any particular DGGS from scratch. `xdggs` does not aim at providing _all the functionality provided by each grid_ (e.g., some functionality may be very specific to one DGGS and not supported by other DGGSs, or some functionality may not be available yet in one DGGS Python backend).